 M-PT 301 Homiletics I (3) Basic principles necessary for the preparation and delivery of sermons.
 The various parts of a sermon, such as subject, theme, introduction, proposition, divisions, development, and conclusion are studied thoroughly.
-Prerequisites: G-CO 206 Public Speaking and M-PT 202 Introduction to Homiletics
+Prerequisites: G-CO 205 Introduction to Communications and M-PT 202 Introduction to Homiletics